-4.2 Potential competition problems
+4.3 Potential competition problems

-The MCA identified that, as a result of the SMP position held by MNOs in their relevant wholesale market, Vodafone, Go Mobile, and Melita Mobile may engage in the following practices if left unregulated:
+As a result of the SMP position held by MNOs in their relevant wholesale market, Vodafone, Go Mobile, and Melita Mobile may engage in the following practices if left unregulated:

 i.
 Excessive pricing

 Each MNO has an incentive to charge excessive charges for voice call termination on its own network.
 This is more likely to happen with the MNO charging high termination charges for FTM calls and off-net MTM calls in order to increase the inflow of termination revenues and subsequently cross-subsidise its on-net MTM call tariffs.